kineticstoolkit/kineticstoolkit_doc/src/kinematics_joint_angles.md

 import kineticstoolkit.lab as ktk
 ```

-## Read and visualize marker trajectories
+## 📄 Read and visualize marker trajectories

+We start by downloading and visualizing some data, as shown in previous section:

 ```{code-cell} ipython3
 :tags: [remove-output]